-The Food and Drug Administration is responsible for regulating all of the food, drinks, and drugs produced in the United States, but that doesn’t mean that all of these are managed according to the same standards; they’re not.
+The Food and Drug Administration regulates food, drinks, and drugs produced in the United States.
+But the FDA doesn’t use the same standard for each item.
 Dietary supplements, for instance, are one of the items that fall under the Federal Food, Drug, and Cosmetics Act.

-Amended by the Dietary Supplement Health and Education Act of 1994, these laws mean that manufacturers of dietary supplements “do not need FDA approval prior to marketing their products.”
-To put it even more simply, the FDA basically uses the honor system to manage these companies, hoping that each will, “make sure its products are safe and that any claims made about such products are true.”
+Amended by the Dietary Supplement Health and Education Act of 1994, these laws mean that supplements “do not need FDA approval prior to marketing.”

-Because these companies can use whatever ingredients they please, they’ll commonly use or imitate drugs found in prescription medications often given to those struggling with eating disorders.
-Some of these ingredients are known to be dangerous, and have even been used in prescription medicines that have been recalled for years.
+Because these companies can use whatever ingredients they please, they’ll imitate prescription medications often given to those struggling with eating disorders.
+Some of these ingredients are dangerous and have even been used in prescription medicines that have been recalled for years.

 The simple truth is that the companies who make diet pills want one thing: more money.
-They’ll do, use, sell, and say whatever they have to to accomplish that goal.
-Thankfully, the FDA does issue recalls and public notifications to warn consumers when they become aware of a dietary supplement that contains potentially dangerous ingredients.
+They’ll do, use, sell, and say whatever they have to accomplish that goal.
+Thankfully, the FDA issues recalls and public notifications to warn consumers of a dangerious dietary supplement.